 "Only one did, and it was extremely brief," she continued.
-"So information on makeup for women over 40 is definitely needed.
+"So information on makeup for women over 40 is needed.
 The classes I teach that specifically deal with makeup techniques for 'boomer and beyond' women also tend to fill up the fastest.
 That response indicates how much older women appreciate a beauty education that specifically addresses their needs."

-In doing research for this piece, I was shocked to notice the glaring exclusion of women over 40 in the beauty space—an industry so tied to aging.
+In researching this piece, I was shocked to notice the glaring exclusion of women over 40 in the beauty space—an industry so tied to aging.
 It's a counterintuitive approach, vying for the attention of women who want to smooth fine lines and treat wrinkles but completely erasing them from ad campaigns and media materials.
 "Most of us over 40 tend to talk back to our TVs when we see ads for anti-aging products that feature models or celebrities who don't have a line or wrinkle in sight," Jahns explains.

 You see, most women aren't taught to replace the techniques they learned in middle school with ones that are better suited for their current age.
 No one talks about applying makeup to a face that isn't naturally plump, tight, and line-free.
 It's yet another benchmark in a society so obsessed with glorifying youth and casting women past a certain age aside.